TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    Use this to describe the workflow which involves editing on GitHub as opposed to "local editing and rendering with Docker".

+Extbase
+   should be capitalized, same rule as for :ref:`spelling-proper-names`.

 extension
    See description for backend for explanation of why we use lowercase.